-Any kind of a ship or any other vessel that transports heavy goods and materials from one port to another is called a cargo ship.
-These are also known as freighters and there are thousands of them that swarm the seas of the earth at any given time, because they handle the major bulk of international trade services.
+Any ship or vessel that transports heavy goods and materials from one port to another is called a cargo ship.
+These are also known as freighters, and thousands of them swarm the seas of the earth at any given time because they handle the major bulk of international trade services.

 Types of Cargo Ships

 A different kind of specification further segregates the cargo ships into two distinct categories: the liners and the tramp ships.
 The ships that travel on a fixed pre-scheduled route and have charged tariffs are called liners or cargo liners.
 On the other hand, the vessels that do not follow any pre-determined schedule or route and are chartered by various users to transport their goods at a fixed contractual price are called tramp ships.

 The smaller shipping companies generally opt for tramp ships as they do not have enough fleet to run liner voyages.
 In some cases, the cargo ships also carry few passengers along.
 So any ship that can hold 12 or more passengers along with the loads is called a passenger-cum-cargo liner.

 Cargo Operations During Covid 19

 The covid pandemic disrupted the supply chains worldwide, and many docks were congested due to significant backlogs.
 The situation created product shortages as cargo ships from Asia failed to reach US ports and Europe and vice versa.

 Port of Savannah suffered a lot, especially since it is the biggest single container terminal in North America.
 It is a primary facility for exporting goods produced in the southeastern US.
 The port saw very few ships at anchor, and even many workers contracted the SARS virus.

 A long queue has become a typical scene at the facility, which has still not recovered from the woes caused by the pandemic shutdown.
 Many crew members and mariners were not allowed to go onshore by their respective shipping companies as every nation was on high alert to curtail the spread of the virus in their respective territories.